 The fair value of such derivatives is determined by the Treasury Department of Eni SpA on the basis of standard valuation models and market prices/input provided by specialised sources.
-With regard to commodity risk hedging instruments, a 10% positive variation in the underlying rates would have produced no effect on pre-tax profit, while it would have produced an effect on shareholders' equity, before related tax effects, of $\in 1$ million ( $\in 2$ million at December 31, 2013).
-A 10% negative variation in the underlying rates would have produced an effect on shareholders' equity, before related tax profit, while it would have produced an effect on shareholders' equity, before related tax effects, of $- \in 1$ million ( $- \in 2$ million at December 31, 2013).
+With regard to commodity risk hedging instruments, a 10% positive variation in the underlying rates would have produced no effect on pre-tax profit, while it would have produced an effect on shareholders' equity, before related tax effects, of \in 1 million (\in 2 million at December 31, 2013).
+A 10% negative variation in the underlying rates would have produced no effect on pre-tax profit, while it would have produced an effect on shareholders' equity, before related tax effects, of \cdot 0 million (\cdot 0 million at December 31, 2013).